Dgentle01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script deletes all the .js extension files availale in current directory
+This script count the numbr of directories and sub-directoried in the current directory